Sub-Saharan African community of Paris

 The Paris metropolitan area has a community of origins from Sub-Saharan Africa.
 There were 54,000 persons of African nationalities, excluding Algeria, Morocco, and Tunisia, according to the 2009 French census.
 Countries of origin in sub-Saharan Africa include Burkina Faso, the Democratic Republic of the Congo, Guinea, Cameroon, Mali, and Senegal.

 There was a significant increase in persons of sub-Saharan African origins residing in Paris from 1960 to 1992.

 Geography

 As of circa 1995 the favored locations for sub-Saharan African settlement in the city of Paris included the 18th, 19th, and 20th arrondissements.
 In addition the following suburban municipalities had African settlement: Charenton, Issy-les-Moulineaux, Ivry-sur-Seine, Montreuil, and Pantin.

 Montreuil's inhabitants often exaggeratedly nickname the town the "second Malian town after Bamako", or sometimes "Mali-sous-Bois" or "Bamako-sur-Seine" even though the Seine does not run through the town.
 Montreuil does indeed have a large Malian population : more than inhabitants according to the INSEE in 1999, between and people according to the mairie, which estimates that Montreuil has the largest Malian community in France.
 10% of the population is Malian or has Malian origins.

 Culture

 The musical style coupé-décalé emphasizes the relationship between Abidjan, Ivory Coast and Paris.

+Château Rouge, located in the 18th Arrondissement, is frequently referred to as "Little Africa" in Paris.
+This area serves as the heart of African culture within the city.